dantol29/webserver/src/Server.md

 **Listening**

 -     Here is reasonable to exit the program.
 We could retry the listen, and we should consider if the Server is listening to multiple ports.

+**poll**

+- Since poll is taking a normal array as first arguemtn with `_FDs.data()` we pass the underlying array of pollfd structs contained in the \_FDs vector.

+- `-1` means wait indefinitely

+- for the server socket POLLLIN means that a new connection is available